Ledenel/use-spacy-nlp-like-google/README.md

-# python-zh-nlp
+# use-spacy-nlp-like-google

+this project is aimed to integrate spacy nlp service like dependency analysis, named entity recognition, part-of-speech analysis into whoosh,

+a traditional search engine written in pure python,

+to make people write direct, super easy code to query, match, extract and manipulate nlp parts like an expert.

+you can think it as regular-expression with nlp enhanced.

-a docker image for python chinese nlp, packaged with common models from spacy
+It is shipped with a docker image, packaged with common models from spacy.

 ## Usage